etep/hash-stats/README.md

 #hash-stats:
+### Overflow and Table Utilization for Large Hash Tables
-###- things your mother never told you about hash tables -
+#### (things your mother never told you about hash tables)
 <br>
 <br>

 ##The question:
-Given a hash table with m buckets, and n entries (hereafter, ways) per bucket, how many overflows are exptected after inserting a certain number of elements.
+Given a hash table with m buckets, and n entries (hereafter, ways) per bucket, how many overflows are exptected after inserting a certain number of elements?

 Here, we answer this question, and also some related questions.
 Suppose you can allocate a certain amount of memory for a hash table, and that it cannot be resized.
 Any insertions that cannot find room in a given hash bucket are stored in an overflow list (i.e. treated separately).
 You would want to know the following: how much extra memory should I reserve for the overflow list.